Well, it’s My Poetry, such as it is…

 m

-And this one was for an ME website poetry page (an a really bad day), which seemed to be overrun with enforced jollity.
+And this one was for an ME website poetry page (and a really bad day), which seemed to be overrun with enforced jollity.
 Hey, my life may be shit, but I’m not depressed, was the main message implied, while every word written gave the lie to that, so I thought a little reality was in order:-

 Intimations of mortality…